grnydawn/e3smlab/README.rst

     >>> pip3 install e3smlab --user

+All tools explained below in this page are installed automatically when **e3smlab** is installed.

 If you prefer to try the latest version of **e3smlab**, you can clone this repository and install it by using setup.py::